 - 3 bay leaves

-Uncover the pot and continue to cook the onions over medium high heat, continuing to stir till the onions soften and begin to caramelize.
+- Uncover the pot and continue to cook the onions over medium high heat, stirring until the onions soften and begin to caramelize.
 Scrape up any brown bits from the bottom of the pot as you stir.
 The longer you cook the onions, the more they will caramelize.

 - At this point, you can drain off the excess fat and schmaltz if you wish to cut calories, or you can keep it in the dish to add flavor.Add chicken and cooking liquid to the pot with the onions and bring to a simmer.